All-New for 2021: Check out our Web Testing Report, an informative deeper dive into issues around web testing.

 Like the community, this assessment is not owned by a single organization.
-It was not tailored to fit the priorities of participating browser vendors, or to mirror other existing assessments.
-These findings are published under the umbrella of the MDN Product Ad- visory Board, and the survey used for data collection was designed with input from more than 30 stakeholders representing board member organizations including browser vendors, the W3C, and industry.
+It is not tailored to fit the priorities of participating browser vendors, or to mirror other existing assessments.
+These findings are published under the umbrella of the MDN Product Advisory Board, and the survey used for data collection was designed with input from more than 30 stakeholders representing board member organizations including browser vendors, the W3C, and industry.

-This report would not exist without the input of more than 28,000 developers and designers from 173 countries who took the twenty minutes necessary to complete the survey.
-That’s more than 10,000 hours contributed by the community to provide an understanding of the pain points, wants, and needs of people working to build the web.
+This report would not exist without the input of our respondents from 2019 and 2020 who took an average of twenty-one minutes to complete the survey.
+Between last year and this year, the community has contributed more than 10,000 hours to provide an understanding of the pain points, wants, and needs of people working to build the web.

-The input provided by survey participants is already influencing how browser vendors prioritize feature development to address the needs of designers and developers, both on and off the web.
+The input provided by survey participants is already influencing how browser vendors prioritize feature development to address the needs of developers on the web.
 By producing this report annually, it will be possible to track changing needs and pain points over time, enabling all stakeholders to see the impact of their efforts on the future of the web.